Home > Tacos > Beer Battered Shrimp Tacos

 Instructions

-• Mix all ingredients for slaw and set in the refrigerator.
-You can make a couple hours ahead of time if needed.
+• Mix all ingredients for the slaw and keep in the refrigerator.
+You can make thi couple hours ahead of time if needed.

-• For guacamole, smash 2 ripe avocados with 1/2 of lime juiced, and salt.
+• For guacamole, smash 2 ripe avocados with ½ of a lime and salt.
 Mix well and set aside in a bowl.

-• Heat a heavy bottomed sauce pan with oil, at least 1 inch of oil.
-The temperature should be 350 degrees.
-Have a slotted spoon and rack to place shrimp on once it's been fried to cool down.
+• Heat a heavy-bottomed pan with at least 1 inch of oil.
+The temperature should be 350°F. Have a slotted spoon and a baking rack to place the shrimp on once they've been fried to cool down.

 • If shrimp is frozen, defrost and pat dry with paper towels.
-Mix 1/2 cup AP flour with salt and pepper to dredge shrimp before dipping into beer batter.
+Mix a ½ cup of flour with salt and pepper to dredge shrimp before dipping into beer batter.

-• To assemble tacos, heat tortillas in oven or skillet till warmed.
+• To assemble tacos, heat tortillas on a griddle or comal until warm.
 I like mine with some brown spots.
-Place a layer of guacamole on the bottom of the tortillas, add 2 beer battered fried shrimps, and top with slaw.
-Serve with extra lime wedges or jalapenos.
+Layer guacamole on the bottom of the tortillas, add two fried shrimp, and top with slaw.
+Serve with extra lime wedges or jalapenos.r jalapenos.

 Nutrition